stackforge/puppet_openstack_builder/data/README.md

 can be ignored.
 Most of it is used for provisioning of virtual machine instances for the CD part of this work.

-The is one very important setting in config.yaml called scenario.
+There is one very important setting in config.yaml called scenario.

-  *scenario* scenario is used to select the specific references architecture that you wish to deploy.
-It is used to select the roles for that scenario from the scenarios/<scenario>.yaml file, as well as the nodes to use from nodes/<scenario>/yaml (for deployment of CI).
+  *scenario* is used to select the specific references architecture that you wish to deploy.
+It is used to select the roles for that scenario from the scenarios/<scenario>.yaml file, as well as the nodes to use from nodes/<scenario>.yaml (for deployment of CI).
 It is also used as a hiera lookup and data mapping hierarchy.

 All data set in this file are passed on to Puppet as global variables.